Founders Girls Lacrosse League Brain Injury Risk Management Program

 All equipment managers and coaches should be trained on the proper fitting and care of helmets.
 Resources on this topic can be found here: Moms Team Proper Helmet Fit Checklist

-Compliance with State Concussion Laws and NFHS Recommendations
+Compliance with State Concussion Laws and USL Recommendations

 To the extent that our state’s concussion laws exceed the requirements outlined above, we should comply with our state’s law.
 A summary of state concussion laws (click the map for Massachusetts) can be found here: State Concussion Laws